 What is Manual Testing?

-Manual testing is a software testing process where human testers execute test cases without using any automation tools.
-The tester interacts with the software just like an end-user would, identifying bugs, issues, and unexpected behaviors that might not be caught by automated scripts.
+Manual testing means that human testers run test cases without automation tools.
+The tester uses the software like an end-user to find bugs, issues, and unusual behaviors that automated scripts may miss.

 The Process of Manual Testing:

-• Test Plan Creation: A plan is made to outline what needs to be tested, the objectives, and the specific test cases to cover.
+- Test Plan Creation: A plan outlines what needs to be tested, objectives, and test cases to cover.

-• Test Case Design: Testers develop test cases that mimic real-world scenarios and different user actions.
+- Test Case Design: Testers create test cases that replicate various user activities and real-world situations.

 What is Automation Testing?